yorobot/fbup/NOTES.UPDATE.md

 # Notes on (/openfootball Repo) Updates

 ```
+- [ ]  update parser - add new MatchHeader !!!

+- [ ]  move teams list to attic - why? why not?

 - [x]  add v2, flat options to openfootball config for fbup !!!!!!!
         use flags/opts or a column for every option?
            e.g. v2 | flat